-When our families go through battles with illness we know, as the mom, there seems to be no sick days for us.
-We may have restful days as we battle through the illness but the needs of the home seem to pleasantly await us until we are feeling better.
+When our families go through battles with illness we know, as the mom, there seem to be no sick days for us.
+We may have restful days as we battle through the illness, but the needs of the home seem to await us until we are feeling better.

 Times of difficult trials can also place a stress on our homes.
 How can we keep the peace of our homes when we do not at the moment see closure to the situation the Lord is bringing us through?

 We have responsibilities to continue to take care of and manage as keepers of our homes.
 Let me share some things I have learned that have been a help to me as our family has wandered through some trying times:

 - Make time to spend in the Word and prayer – You have nothing to offer others of spiritual value if you have not spent time alone with the Lord.

 - Focus on the basic needs during this time – time with the Lord, rest & food.

 - This is not a time to clean house but if time and strength permits, take a few minutes each day to tidy and keep some feeling of order.

 - Make a list of the must do's for that day – there should be no more than three must do's and eating must be one of them.

 - Accept and ask for help from others during this time.
 We have been so blessed by the love of our church family during trials and illness.
 The Lord provided through them many meals, words of encouragement and much prayer.
 Remember to reach out to others in need – there is much thankfulness in receiving a meal at your doorstep.

 - Your children are a huge help, and this is the time our training in basic home management is a true blessing.